currycurry915/currycurry915.github.io/README.md

 The environment is very similar to [Video-P2P](https://github.com/ShaoTengLiu/Video-P2P)

 ### Weights

-We use the pre-trained stable diffusion model "Compvis v1.5".
-You can download it here.
+We use the pre-trained stable diffusion model.
+You can download it [here](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 ## Quickstart